BSick7/splunk-to-sumo/README.md

 ## Run

-Running the proxy server is super simple, just specify the bind address as the first argument.
+Running the proxy server is super simple.
-If not specified, will default to :5001
+Here is usage output:

 ```
-$ ./splunk-to-sumo 0.0.0.0:5001
+$ ./splunk-to-sumo
+usage: splunk-to-sumo [bind-address] [sumo-host]

+  bind-address      This specifies which ip:port to bind the server.

+  sumo-host         This will forward messages to sumologic with
+                    this set as the X-Sumo-Host header.
 ```

 ## Configure docker logging